PeterVranken/RTuinOS/README.md

 What is RTuinOS?
 ----------------

-RTuinOS is a small scale real time operating system for Arduino.
+RTuinOS is a small scale real-time operating system for Arduino.
 The main documentation is found as doc\manual\RTuinOS-1.0-UserGuide.pdf.
 The hints given here are just a brief summary of what's stated there.